Tara Hovda, MSN

 - Assistant Professor of Nursing

-I began working at the University of Mary full time in spring 2018, and I currently teach pathophysiology, medical/surgical nursing I theory & nursing practice, and medication dosage calculations.
+I began working at the University of Mary full-time in the spring of 2018, and I currently teach pathophysiology, medical/ surgical nursing I theory & nursing practice, critical care nursing theory & clinical practice, NCLEX Review I, and NCLEX Review II.
 I also enjoy teaching CPR class for our nursing students in preparation for clinical practice.
 The field of nursing is in crisis with a shortage that may threaten the ability of our patients to receive the highest level of competent care.
 It is my goal to help fill this shortage with safe, competent, effective, and, best of all, compassionate nurses so our profession can remain the most trusted profession for ethical and competent care.